Miley Cyrus: 2023–2025: Endless Summer Vacation, Something Beautiful, and other projects

 A documentary concert special—as part of Cyrus's Backyard Sessions series—titled Endless Summer Vacation (Backyard Sessions), premiered on Disney+ on March 10, accompanying the album's release.
 Executive produced by Cyrus, it features her performing songs from the album, and her 2009 single "The Climb", with an appearance by Rufus Wainwright.
 In June, she voiced Van, a nihilistic female creature, in the second season of the Netflix adult animated sitcom Human Resources.
 An updated version of Cyrus's Disney+ special, titled Endless Summer Vacation: Continued (Backyard Sessions), premiered on ABC on August 24, 2023.
 The day after, Cyrus released the single "Used to Be Young", which was included in the digital reissue of Endless Summer Vacation and debuted at number eight in the US.
 On October 20, Dolly Parton released a rock re-recording of Cyrus's "Wrecking Ball" featuring her as a guest vocalist, as the final single off her studio album Rockstar (2023).
 Billboard ranked Cyrus as the ninth-best-selling musician of 2023.

+Cyrus at the 2024 Grammys red carpet.